Stage Models - Customization

-(available only for Salesforce opportunities and Hubspot deals)
+(available only for Salesforce or Microsoft Dynamics opportunities and HubSpot or Pipedrive deals)

 If the opportunity object is not only associated with a company, but also specific contacts on that company, this option will restrict the journey to only include the activity from the specific contacts on the opportunity.

 This option is recommended if contacts are routinely added to the opportunities from large companies where including all activities would be misleading.

 Dreamdata will update the journey with the contacts that at any time are added to the opportunity/deals in Salesforce/HubSpot/Pipedrive/Microsoft Dynamics.